keitamouss/project-capstone/README.md

 #### infra

-This folder all the files related to infrastructure deployment.
+Contains all the files related to infrastructure deployment.

 -   `jenkins-server-parameters.json`: Parameters file for cloud formation stack.
 -   `jenkins-server.yml`: CloudFormation template for creating jenkins server.